phys-sim-book/mdbook-src/src/lec25.7-linear_modal_analysis.md

 ## Linear Modal Analysis

-We begin our exploration of modal reduction with the simplest case: linear elasticity.
+We begin our exploration of model reduction with the simplest case: linear elasticity.
 While limited to small deformations, this context provides a clear and intuitive introduction to the core concepts of subspace simulation.

 ### The Physics of Vibration Modes